MatthewHaas/synteny_plot_tutorial/README.md

 ## Coloring specific links
 At some point, you may want to add color between links to draw your audience's attention to one or a few specific links.
 You can do this by making small edits to the `.simple` file(s).

 You add color by adding `r*` before the genes that you want to highlight.
 Below is a _sample excerpt_ from a `.simple` file.
 I am not including a full `.simple` file in this `README` document because it would take up unnecessary space and I think this gets the point across.
 The "r" will make it red.
 If you want, you can pick other colors like green ("g"), or blue ("b").
-Unfortunately, I do not think it is possible to customize the colors as much as you can with the chromosomes/chromosome labels.
+You can also specify any color you want using its HEX code.
+More on that below.
 ```bash
 FUN_001229      FUN_001281      LOC_Os09g27940  LOC_Os09g28560  52      -
 FUN_001289      FUN_001454      LOC_Os09g24540  LOC_Os09g27590  205     -